Ibrahim778/VitaFTPI-Core/README.md

 # What is it?
 This is a tool (or a collection of them) that makes Unity Development (or development in general) on the vita much easier.
-It uses Silica's Unity tools and my remake of NetDbgLogPc by @Princess-of-Sleeping.
+Other tools used (included) are: Silica's Unity tools and my remake of NetDbgLogPc by @Princess-of-Sleeping.

 # How to use
 ## Installing (Unity):